DmitryPankov33/Data-analytics-projects/Software-Development-Tools-Project/README.md

-# project
-Software Development Tools: Project
+# Software Development Tools: Project
-This project aims to provide you with additional practice on common software engineering tasks.
-These tasks will augment and complement your data skills, and make you a more attractive job candidate to potential employers.

-You will be asked to develop and deploy a web application to a cloud service so that it is accessible to the public.

-In this project, we will provide you with the dataset on car sales advertisements, which you’ve already worked with in the past.

-The project is split into several steps that replicate the process described in our blog post here, but we will be using the Render platform instead of Heroku.

-https://project-da7z.onrender.com/  - URL of your app on Render to my project.
+### Project Overview
+This project focuses on enhancing software engineering skills by developing and deploying a web application using a car sales advertisements dataset.
+The web app is accessible via a cloud service and includes interactive visualizations for data analysis.

+### Key Features
+- **Web Application**: Developed with Streamlit to display car sales data interactively.
+- **Data Analysis**: Includes exploratory data analysis (EDA) to gain insights from the dataset.
+- **Visualizations**: Features histograms and scatter plots created using Plotly and Altair.
+- **Interactivity**: Users can interact with the data through checkboxes and other Streamlit components.

+### Dataset
+- **`vehicles_us.csv`**: Contains car sales advertisements data used for analysis and visualization.

+### Deployment
+- The application is deployed on Render and can be accessed [here](https://project-da7z.onrender.com/).

+### Project Structure
+- **`app.py`**: Main application file for the Streamlit web app.
+- **`notebooks/EDA.ipynb`**: Jupyter notebook containing exploratory data analysis.
+- **`.streamlit/config.toml`**: Configuration file for Streamlit deployment.
+- **`requirements.txt`**: Lists the Python packages required for the project.

+### Course Information
+This project was completed as part of a course focused on developing software engineering skills and building web applications with real-world datasets.